Faster Than Light

 DISCOVERY PROCESS | Workshops

-I bring the teams together.
+I bring the Stakeholders together.

-Open up discussion about
+Open up a discussion about

 Why why why why why ?